hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023785v1-countformer-a-transformer-framework-for-learning-visual-repetition-a.md

 ---
 layout: default
-title: CountFormer: A Transformer Framework for Learning Visual Repetition and Structure in Class-Agnostic Object Counting
+title: "CountFormer: A Transformer Framework for Learning Visual Repetition and Structure in Class-Agnostic Object Counting"
 ---

 # CountFormer: A Transformer Framework for Learning Visual Repetition and Structure in Class-Agnostic Object Counting